wmeints/effective-llm-applications/manuscript/06-enhancing-llms-with-tools.md

         apiKey: configuration["LanguageModel:ApiKey"]!
     );

+kernelBuilder.Services.AddScoped<ApplicationDbContext>();
 kernelBuilder.Plugins.AddFromType<MyPlugin>();
 ```

-This way the kernel will automatically locate the dependencies from the
+This way the kernel will automatically locate the dependencies from the dependency
-dependency injection container in your application.
-In the case of console
+injection container in your application.
+In the case of console applications you need to
-applications you need to provide the `ApplicationDbContext` and other services
+provide the `ApplicationDbContext` and other services by adding them to the
-by adding them to the `kernelBuilder.Services` collection.
-For ASP.NET Core it's
+`kernelBuilder.Services` collection as shown in the sample.
+For ASP.NET Core it's enough
-enough to add them to the services collection of the application builder
+to add them to the services collection of the application builder instance in the
-instance in the startup of your web project.
+startup of your web project.

 Next to providing dependencies on plugin level, you can also ask for certain
 services in the function itself.
-There following limited set of services can be
+There following limited set of services you can ask
-provided to your function:
+for by adding a parameter of the corresponding type to your function:

 - `Kernel` - Useful when you need to access parts of the kernel in your function.
 - `KernelArguments` - The raw arguments provided when executing the function.